AntonKorchynskyi/SoundHouseFun_ASPNET/README.md

 * Visit SoundHouseFun to access our website.

-* Browse through our song catalog, listen to samples, and find the perfect tracks for your collection.
+* Browse through our song catalog and find the perfect tracks for your collection.

 * When you find a song you love, you can purchase and download it instantly.
 No subscriptions, just great music.